 (xi) CENVAT Credit [Rule 1 -9 of CENVAT Credit Rules, 2004]

-Note: If new legislations are enacted in place of the existing legislation the syllabus will accordingly include the corresponding provisions of such new legislation in place of the existing legislation with effect from the date to be notified by the Institute.
+Note: If new legislations are enacted in place of the existing legislations the syllabus will accordingly include the corresponding provisions of such new legislations in place of the existing legislations with effect from the date to be notified by the Institute.
 Students shall not be examined with reference to any particular State VAT Law.

 Paper 5: IPCC Syllabus for Advanced Accounting

 IPCC accounts syllabus for paper 5 includes following chapters.
-IPCC syllabus for advanced accounting (paper 5) is much advanced than that of IPCC syllabus for accounting (paper 1).
+IPCC syllabus for advanced accounting (paper 5) is much advance than that of IPCC syllabus for accounting (paper 1).